ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Vulnerability Management
 {: #vulnerability-management}

-Vulnerability testing can be quite broad but generally it involves tools that seek to uncover areas that can be exploited by attackers.
+Vulnerability testing and management can be quite broad but generally it involves tools that seek to uncover areas that can be exploited by attackers.
 For example, network vulnerability testing seeks to scan ports, protocols and IP addresses that are open for penetration, perhaps because of user misconfiguration.
 Often security configurations can “drift” over time because of some inadvertent user actions or changing needs.
 And there are other ways where vulnerabilities can develop, and which can be exposed.
 Below are some vulnerability testing/checking capabilities within {{site.data.keyword.Bluemix_notm:}} and some other solutions:

 | Area / Solution                                                                                                                                                            | Vulnerability Checking / Testing                                                                                                                                                                                                                                                                                                                                                                                                                                     |